aya49/ai4all2019_bio/README.md

 - ```HT20``` folder (not uploaded 47.36gb): 735 raw .CEL files from the HTA 2.0 platform

 ![train data for sub-challenge 1](sc1_train.PNG)

+### drive/data/01_features

+this folder contains features transformed from ```HTA20_RMA.RData```

+### drive/data/02_models

+all models tested are saved here organized by feature used; these are loaded back into scripts to generate visualizations and tables

+### drive/data/03_results

+resulting visualizations and tables are saved here

+### drive/data/cvinds.Rdata

+indices used for cross validation in training, and testing